Our Curriculum

 We have adapted a consistent approach to curricular planning across the school to ensure all learning is cumulative and builds on prior learning.
 We have included a number of links below so that you can see our curriculum and understand what children will learn as they progress through the school.

 The following term by term overviews provide a summary of the content taught across the year in each subject.
-We are currently on Cycle B of a three year cycle.
+We are currently on Cycle 1 of a two year cycle.

 We have also included links to show curricular progression.
 These are grouped into subjects that have progression through key inquiry questions and those through knowledge progression statements.